10 Popular Travel Tips That Are No Longer True

-This myth, and 20 more airplane myths you need to stop believing, may have been true back in the 60s, when flights were a much rarer thing than they are today.
+This myth may have been true back in the 60s, when flights were a much rarer thing than they are today.
 Back then, the demand for a flight would naturally increase as the date approached, there being few other options.
 These days, a plethora of alternatives for the most popular routes means that demand is leveled out.
 In fact, you’re more likely to get a last-minute deal from an airline trying to fill seats.
 According to recent studies, the best time to buy a ticket was between four months to three weeks out.

 “The air on a plane makes you sick.”

 The air on a plane may absorb every last drop of moisture from your skin like silica gel, but it doesn’t make you sick.
 In fact, airplanes spend a considerable amount of energy pumping in, filtering, warming, and pressurizing fresh air from outside the cabin.
 Some of the air is indeed recycled, but it passes through numerous HEPA (high-efficiency particulate air) filters that draw out bacteria before being pumped back in the cabin.
 In addition to being filtered, this is why the air on airplanes is freezing cold.
 So what does get you sick on airplanes?
 The tray tables, lavatory handles, and headrests that are contacted by dozens of passengers a day, who aren’t all paragons of personal hygiene.
 While this tip is no longer true, these travel cartoons will always be relatable.
 Here, find out everything about airplane kitchens.

 “The best hotel prices are on travel sites.”